JordanMcAlpine1/SplunkDefensiveSolution/README.md

 ![Screenshot 2025-03-05 at 12 35 36 PM](https://github.com/user-attachments/assets/ff33c81f-28aa-4390-9247-bd9b50b24ef3)

 ### Findings
 - There was a spike in `failure` events during the attack, specifically at 8:00 am.
+The alert for this actvity would have been triggered as the threshold was set to >11 events.

 ### Task 4: Alert Analysis for Successful Logins